 Ahead of the trip I had spent hours trawling through reviews of hotels, checking locations, facilities etc. That investment of time, and no doubt a bit of luck, led me to book the Hotel Jen at Orchard Gateway.
 The hotel is in an ideal location, a lift from the lobby takes you directly into an MRT subway station and just across the road is the main Singapore Visitor Centre.
 The rooftop pool area is superb, although sadly with too many things to do in the city there just wasn't enough time to make full use of it.

 Just outside the Visitor Centre on Orchard Road you can board a 'hop on - hop off' double decker bus and explore the history and rich culture of Singapore, from its colonial days to the modern day vibrant Little India and Chinatown districts.
+This is a really good way to see how the different cultures come together so well.

 The Battle Box